Logistics/support officers are responsible for the movement and supply of people, transport and equipment

-Professional qualifications and experience may be acceptable as an alternative to a degree.
+Professional qualifications and experience may be accepted as an alternative to a degree.
 All three services have specialist branches, including:

 Pre-entry postgraduate qualifications are not generally needed, but membership of an appropriate professional institution may be helpful.
 For example, seniority is offered to qualified solicitors or barristers joining the Legal Services Branch of the AGC.

 Generally, you must be a UK, Commonwealth or Irish citizen and have been resident in the UK or Ireland for five years prior to entry to the armed forces, but some exceptions and restrictions apply.
 For most branches of the armed forces you'll need to meet physical fitness, medical and eyesight requirements as well as age limits.

 Competition can be fierce for certain roles.
 All three services offer student bursaries or sponsorship, but amounts vary according to the subject you are studying and the needs of the service.
 University service units also pay students who join and attend training.

 Up-to-date information on bursaries, entry requirements, vacation training and familiarisation visits to service units is available from university liaison officers (ULOs) and local armed forces careers offices.
 You can also find this information on the Army, RAF and Royal Navy websites.

 You'll need to show: